Rudder 8.2 release notes

 Under the hood

-Local account hashes are now configurable by user
+Local account hashes are now configurable per user

 This will allow users still having deprecated hashes to gradually migrate to bcrypt, the modern password hash available in Rudder.